21 Herbs For Hair Growth And How To Use Them

 Image: Shutterstock

 Stress is a known cause of hair loss (5).
 Lavender oil has a calming aroma and is used as a natural remedy to reduce stress and stress-induced hair loss.
-Scottish scientists have found that massaging the scalp with lavender essential oil ,along with a carrier oil (grapeseed or jojoba oils), is a safe and effective treatment for alopecia areatai XA condition where circular bald patches start to appear due to severe stress or when the immune system attacks the hair follicles.
+Scottish scientists have found lavender essential oil for hairloss quite effective.
+Along with a carrier oil (grapeseed or jojoba oils), it is a safe and effective treatment for alopecia areatai A condition where circular bald patches start to appear due to severe stress or when the immune system attacks the hair follicles.
 (6).

 How To Use